loonatick-src/sem-8/README.md

-with TeX, which means that there are going to be mistakes, incomplete sections, unresolved TODOs, bad typesetting, a few rants (debugging during lectures is frustrating) and other such things that are in no way representative of the course content and the professors' teachingmethods.
+with TeX, which means that there are going to be mistakes, incomplete sections, unresolved TODOs, bad typesetting, a few rants (debugging during lectures is frustrating) and other such things that are in no way representative of the course content and the professors' teaching methods.

 While I will try
 to resolve all issues ASAP, I could also use some help.
 Issues and pull requests more than welcome from those also taking these